VedatDurmaz/PolymerAssembler/README.md

 `sudo apt install python-pygraphviz python-biopython python-yaml`

-to install both packages and all further dependencies.
+to install these packages and all of their dependencies.

 #### Modify Gromacs topology files for usage with particular Amber force field